 Counseling: Counseling for Future Professionals is available.
 Designated faculty advisors are assigned to offer counseling services, and referral agencies are available upon request if professional services are required.
 Counseling is provided for Future Professionals whose academic and/or attendance progress in the program is unsatisfactory and are provided with academic counseling and additional assistance if necessary.
 Information and advice on any financial assistance are accessible to Future Professionals.
 THE TEMPLE: A Paul Mitchell Partner School also gives advice and information to Future Professionals on these subjects:

-- Regulations governing licensure to practice, including reciprocity among jurisdictions. - Employment opportunities.
+- Regulations governing licensure to practice, including reciprocity among jurisdictions. - Employment opportunities. - Opportunities for continuing education following graduation.

 Student Right of Access and Record Retention Policy